 Section 358 – Dismissing to engage as independent contractor – 60 penalty units

 Section 359 – Misrepresentation to engage as independent contractor – 60 penalty units

 Section 536(3)(c) of the Fair Work Act allows a Court to make an order that the penalty payable by the employer can instead be paid to “a particular person”, which could include the employee.

-If you are concerned that you might be the victim of sham contracting then please call us to discuss your matter with one of our employment lawyers on 9232 8033.
+If you are concerned that you might be the victim of sham contracting then please contact our Contract Lawyers to discuss your matter with one of our employment lawyers on 9232 8033.